prasadshirvandkar/FetchRewards-CodingExercise/README.md

 - Klaxon (JSON Parser)
 - Junit, Espresso (Unit Testing)

-Built using Latest Gradle Version using Java 11.
+Built using Latest Gradle Version which uses Java 11.
 **If building the project, Use Java Version 11**

 ## Video Walkthrough